Note: This article was updated on April 6, 2026

 - At the time of publication, the newest is app-arm64-v8a-release.apk

-There is more info about the difference between F-Droid and “normal” releases in the Quick Notes section, but for the sake of simplicity, we’ll stick to the normal one to avoid another area of potential confusion.
+There is more info about the difference between F-Droid and “standard” releases in the Quick Notes section, but for the sake of simplicity, we’ll stick to the normal one to avoid another area of potential confusion.
 Set up for the normal release highlighted above and the fdroid-release version is exactly the same.

 - Once the app has finished downloading, you can tap the notification where your browser alerts you of the download being finished and it will open from there.
 If it doesn’t open that way or does nothing at all, head to your File Manager app, then Downloads, and you should see the .apk right there.